~Poetry~ | $17 ($15 direct from UDP)

 This book was made possible in part by a generous grant from the Jerome Foundation.
 Additional support was provided by the New York State Council on the Arts, a state agency, and the New York City Department of Cultural Affairs, in partnership with the City Council.

 Jeffrey Joe Nelson grew up in the Garden State.
-Extended sojourns throughout North Carolina, Wales, Florida, California, Italy, Holland, Cuba and Prague eventually brought him to Brooklyn when he has lived for the past 13 years.
-Jeffrey Joe's work has appeared in Oyster Boy, New York Nights, Dial Tone, Lungfull!, Ashville Mountain Review, and Greetings, a magazine of the sound arts he founded in 1998.
-Recent chapbooks include a car/A Pome (Lew Gallery Editions), and Caption my Caption (Gneiss Books).
-He teaches English and coaches Basketball at the Coalition High School for Social Change in Harlem.
+Extended sojourns throughout North Carolina, Wales, Florida, California, Italy, Holland, Cuba, Prague, and Croatia eventually brought him to Brooklyn when he has lived for the past 17 years.
+Jeffrey Joe’s work has appeared in New York Nights, Lungfull!, AMARCANA, The Death & Life of American Cities, Pomes by Sunday, 6×6, Dial Town, and Greetings, a magazine of the sound arts he founded in 1998.
+Chapbooks include a car/A Pome (Lew Gallery Editions) and Caption my Caption (Gneiss Books).
+He is working on a 7-book genre series and has a forthcoming chapbook from Gneiss Books called 24 Golden Bears.
+He teaches English, runs the Thursdaynight reading series at Unnameable bookstore and coaches his son Ili Edward Cooledge and daughter Luna Eve Nelson in life with his wife Imaansky Selim.